 SEA Step/Stage Purpose Status Screening This initial step identifies whether or not a particular plan would be likely to have significant environmental effects and would then require a SEA.
-Given the population of the plan area a full SEA is required.
-Completed in December 2014.
+Given the population of the plan area a full SEA was required.
+Completed in late 2014, given the population of the plan area a full SEA was required.
 Scoping This step helps to identify the range of environmental issues and the level of detail to be included in the Environmental Report, in consultation with the prescribed environmental authorities.
 Furthermore, submissions made by the public in relation to the preparation of the LAP at pre-draft stage helped to inform the scope of the SEA and Environmental Report.
 Completed in January 2015.
 Environmental Assessment Assessment of the likely significant impacts on the environment as a result of the Plan or Programme culminating in the production of an Environmental Report.
 In preparing this Environmental Report a Geographical Information System was established that mapped relevant environmental data on the town and where relevant on areas outside the town boundary.
 Available policies and legislation were also referred to.
-Ongoing process.
-Draft Ballinasloe Local Area Plan and Environmental Reports published April 2014.
-Consultatation Consultation on the draft Plan/Programme and associated Environmental Report.
+Environmental Reports published April 2015.
+Addendum published October 2015.
+Consultation Consultation on the Plan/Programme and associated Environmental Report/Addendum.
+April -May 2015.
+August-September 2015.
 SEA Statement Identification of how environmental considerations and consultation have been integrated into the final Plan/Programme culminating in the production of an SEA Statement.
+Completed in November 2015